matter-labs/zksync-web-era-docs/docs/dev/developer-guides/transactions/transactions.md

 Additional parameters added are the `maxPriorityFeePerGas` and `maxFeePerGas` where users can specific maximum fees they're willing to pay to prioritize their transactions.

-:::important
+- `maxPriorityFeePerGas`: Is the maximum fee users are willing to give to miners as an incentive.
+- `maxFeePerGas`: Is the maximum fee users are willing to pay in total.
+This includes the `maxPriorityFeePerGas` and network-determined base fee per gas.

+:::warning Important
-zkSync Era supports the EIP-1559 transaction-type format but does nothing with the max fee parameters as these are related to miner tips.
+zkSync Era supports the EIP-1559 transaction-type format but does nothing with the max fee parameters.
 :::

 ### EIP-712: `0x71`